polistern/pboted_docs/docs/docs/user-guide/install.md

     - [Debian/Ubuntu](#debian-ubuntu) (with packaging)
     - CentOS/RedHat

-Make sure you have all required dependencies for your system successfully installed.
+Make sure you have all required dependencies successfully installed.
 See for common requirements in [this](#requirements) section.

 - Clone repository: